Skip to main content

 2. Attempts a test search

-3. Reports which token was used
+3. Reports which credential was used

 4. Confirms authentication succeeds